+As an intersectional feminist organisation, IWDA is concerned with all issues affecting women's rights and gender equality-especially issues that affect the countries in which our partners live and work.
 Climate change presents a global threat: while climate change is not restricted by borders of sovereign states, its effects are felt differently by individuals and it is experienced differently based on geography.
-Climate change prevention, adaptation and mitigation is part of a comprehensive approach to advancing gender equality, especially in the Pacific and Asia which are among the regions most heavily impacted by climate change.
+Climate change prevention, adaptation and mitigation is part of a comprehensive approach to advancing gender equality.